Ok, you bought a straight razor and at some point, you figured out that you need to maintain it with a strop.

 Used consistently, it is a key step in maintaining a razor-sharp edge.

-Stropping is a motion that pulls the cutting edge of a blade away from a strip of leather in order to sharpen the blade.
+Stropping is a sliding motion that pulls the cutting edge of a blade away from a strip of leather in order to sharpen the blade.
 It’s a great method of keeping a razor clean and easy to use as it produces a very sharp final edge.

 Stropping helps smooth the rough edges off your blade and sets the teeth in alignment—it gives a straight razor a keen edge to help make shaving easier.